Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 This entire graph is generated using code and the Chart.js library.

-To ensure its functionality within WebViewer, the default template was added to a HTTPS page and loaded.
+To ensure its functionality within Web Viewer, the default template was added to a HTTPS page and loaded.
 The default template can be seen below.

 ```HTML
 <!DOCTYPE html>